darethas/blog/content/posts/hex.md

  10^4   10^3   10^2   10^1   10^0
 ```

-If you evaluate those exponents, you may start to see some more recongizable language in regards to those positions.
-I am sure we have all heard our math teachers say _"ones, tens, hundreds, thousands"_.
+If you evaluate those exponents, you may start to see that famous language in regards to those positions: _"ones, tens, hundreds, thousands"_.
 Any number raised to the zero power is 1 or ones.
 Then you have 10^1 which is 10 or tens, 10^2 which is 100 or hundreds, 10^3 which is 1000, 10^4 which is 1000 or thousands.
 In the immortal words of Gus Portokalos, ["There you go."](https://www.youtube.com/watch?v=VL9whwwTK6I)

 What is interesting about this is that it is generalizable.
 Starting from the furthest digit to the right, you have position 0.
 Each time you add a significant digit to the left, you have a new position, so you add one.